Michael Hurd (composer): Music

 As a composer, Hurd was prolific.
 His numerous dramatic works for schoolchildren, especially the "pop cantata" Jonah-Man Jazz (1966), were widely performed during his lifetime and are still heard in schools today.
 Jonah-Man Jazz followed on in the tradition of Herbert Chappell's The Daniel Jazz (1963), which had previously been issued by Hurd's publisher Novello.
 Its popular success led Novello to pay Andrew Lloyd Webber a 100-guinea advance to compose a work along the same lines.
 This resulted in Joseph and the Amazing Technicolor Dreamcoat (1968).
+Hurd went on to compose a series of further works for schools, deriving much of his income from the cantatas.

 However, as Geoffrey Bush pointed out, more serious pieces by Hurd such as the Missa brevis (also 1966) share equally the lyrical invention, sensitivity to words and understanding of the voice seen in his most popular works.
 There are three chamber operas: The Widow of Ephesus (1971), The Aspern Papers (1994), and The Night of the Wedding (1998).
 Of those, the three-act Aspern Papers, derived from the novella by Henry James, is the most substantial.
 It was a success at the Port Fairy Spring Festival in Australia in 1995, and while it hasn't been revived since, it has been recorded.

 His orchestral works include the three movement Sinfonia concertante in neo-classical style, first performed in 1973 by the Kathleen Merritt String Orchestra, and the more ambitious four movement choral symphony The Shepherd's Calendar (1975), a setting of John Clare's 1827 poem.
 The Concerto da Camera of 1979 is a melodic oboe concerto showing the influence of Francis Poulenc.
 His final work, the Three Piece Suite of 2004, was dedicated to the recorder player John Turner.

 Much of his music has now been recorded, supported by a British Music Society Charitable Trust.
 Notable recordings include the choral music and complete solo songs on Lyrita (two volumes), three of the chamber operas on Lyrita and Dutton Epoch, the pop cantatas on Naxos, and The Shepherd's Calendar on Dutton Epoch.